pereznetworks/A-React-Native-Test-Drive/runThisCode.md

 ## This GitHub repo only has the code I am building and maintaining

-### App.js and AppModules folder
-  - only files with my custom code
+### files with my custom code
+- App.js
+- AppModules folder
+- thats all for now

 ### RUN THIS CODE FOR YOURSELF: